5 Types of Lawyers To Avoid in Your Georgia Personal Injury Case

 First, settlement mill lawyers have a large number of clients—like a really large number.
 We’re not talking in the dozens; we’re talking hundreds.
 Even on the low end, some settlement mill lawyers may be handling close to 200 cases at a time.
 Some handle many more.
 These numbers prevent lawyers from giving proper attention to their cases and clients.
 Their clients frequently complain that their lawyers do not return their calls, and they seldom have attorney contact.

 A second problem is that clients deal with non-attorney staff far more than they deal with an actual attorney, if they ever interact with an attorney at all.
 It can even be difficult to speak with those staff members, because of the high volume of cases they handle.
 While all law firms utilize staff to perform different tasks, settlement mill law firms rely on them heavily.
-At The Champion Firm, we believe that people who are injured need the personal attention of an attorney, not solely a case manager or a paralegal.
+At The Champion Firm, Personal Injury Attorneys, P.C., we believe that people who are injured need the personal attention of an attorney, not solely a case manager or a paralegal.
 After all, clients hire lawyers, not case managers.

 Third, settlement mill lawyers do not prepare cases for trial.
 They try to turn the case over quickly because quick and efficient settlements are essential to their business models.
 If they were investing considerable time and money in their cases then their business model would not work.